Psychoneuroimmunology

 Parasite-Trauma

-Some of the distressing die-off symptoms from killing parasites in the intestines can cause prolonged stress and feelings of trauma, therefore triggering cortisol resistance, weakening resilience and may reduce immunity against the parasites.
+Some of the distressing die-off symptoms from killing parasites in the intestines can cause prolonged/increased stress and feelings of trauma.
+Triggering cortisol which may weaken immunity against the parasites, enabling their army to become more resilient.
+Stress may also weaken the immune boosting role of the human gut microbiome.

-When an overgrowth of parasites, such as Enterobius vermicularis (pinworm), take up too much ‘real estate’ space in the gut they may reduce space and population size of other integral organisms such as the beneficial bacteria Bifidobacterium, known as modulator of the human immune system and key player of the gut microbiome and immunity.
+When an overgrowth of parasites, such as Enterobius vermicularis (pinworm), take up too much ‘real estate’ space in the gut they may reduce space and population size of other integral organisms such as: Bifidobacterium, known as modulator of the human immune system; or key player of the gut microbiome Lactobacillus; or the integral keystone species in human immunity, Akkermansia.

-The gut microbiome forms 75-80% of human immunity and depends on a diverse selection of species, including sufficient amounts of Bifidobacterium.
-A balanced and varied colourful diet, rich in a range of specific plant-foods and fibres provides fuels for Bifidobacterium to flourish.
+The gut microbiome forms 75-80% of human immunity and depends on a diverse selection of species and a balanced, varied and colourful diet to provide it with the fuel it requires to flourish.

 Gut-Brain-Axis & immunity…